 Halloween will be here before we know it.
 There is a lot of hustle and bustle that happens in October to pull together costumes, decorate the house, and buy candy for trick-or-treaters.
-Will the weather be mild or freezing for the occasion?
-What day of the week does Halloween fall on this year?
-There are just so many things going on during the holidays that the last thing on your mind as a parent may be what candy is healthiest to buy or allow your children to consume.
-While candy safety comes first, it is also important to practice good oral hygiene during such a sugary and treat-filled season.
+Here in the South, we never know if the weather will be mild or freezing.
+Then you also always have to figure out what day of the week does Halloween falls on this year.
+There are just so many things going on during the holidays!

-It’s probably inevitable that your kids will be around candy for Halloween.
-Whether they get it at school or simply while trick-or-treating, you can at least be prepared with knowledge on what candies to allow and buy, as well as those to avoid or throw away.
+As a pediatric dentist’s office, one of the scariest (literally) times of the year for us is the holidays.
+We don’t want you to lose the hard work you’ve put into caring for your oral health.
+But, we also understand that candy is all a part of the season.
+Your kids will probably get their hands on some candy at one point or another around Halloween.
+Whether they get it at school or while trick-or-treating, you can at least be prepared with knowledge on what candies to allow and buy, as well as those to avoid or throw away.

 Tooth Tips for the Halloween Season